 As we know that the cost of living has been gradually increasing in Saudi Arabia.
 Petrol Prices which had been SR 0.45 per liter now have been increased to SR 1.53/liter.

 Moreover, the government has also reduced subsidies on electricity bills, resulting in heavy electricity bill every month.

 However, once again I would ask you again to look it from a different perspective.
-The cost of petrol in Saudi Arabia is still 50% lower than the price of petrol in the UAE and other Gulf countries.
-The cost of electricity at household in Saudi Arabia is still very cheap.
+The cost of petrol in Saudi Arabia is still lower than the price of petrol in the UAE and other Gulf countries.
+The cost of electricity in the household in Saudi Arabia is still very cheap.

-Country economic difficulties: Currently, the Saudi economy has been undergoing one of the worst phases of the century.
-Although they have been recovering from the downfall, still the situation has not been very convincing from a jobs point of view.
+Currently, the Saudi economy has been undergoing one of the worst phases of the century.
+Although they have been recovering from the downfall, still the situation has not been very convincing from a job's point of view.